QSAR, Molecular Modelling and Computational Chemistry Research

-QSAR research within the School of Pharmacy and Chemistry at Liverpool John Moores University enjoys excellent, state of the art, facilities.
+QSAR research within the School of Pharmacy and Biomolecular Sciences at Liverpool John Moores University enjoys excellent, state of the art, facilities.

 Computation research is based in a dedicated laboratory.
 The QSAR and Modelling Laboratory features (click on items for more information):

 - State of the art software for molecular modelling including:

 - State of the art software for the estimation of physicochemical properties, molecular orbital calculations and structural indices including: